 If using graphic aids, whether a PowerPoint presentation or just simple handouts, keep them simple, on point, and legible.
 And have a large, professionally shot photo of your car available, no snapshots taken by your buddy in the backyard.
 If you or someone you know is proficient with photo manipulation software, you may even want to digitally create a second version showing your car sporting the potential sponsor’s colors or logo.
 Seeing is believing, after all.

 In your speech, avoid getting trapped in a rambling, run-on description of your entire racing career.
 Just explain who you are and how sponsoring your team can benefit the sponsor’s company, now.
-The bottom line always needs to be how backing the racer can benefit the
+The bottom line always needs to be how backing the racer can benefit the company, not the other way around.
+Never tell a potential sponsor how his money could buy you a new engine and you’d finally start winning races!
+Stick to how sponsoring you will lead to a positive return on investment for the company.

 Using terms like return on investment (ROI) is important, too.
 Few industries employ as many acronyms and code words as “pilot speak,” but when approaching business professionals it really helps to convey your proposal in a language they relate to and understand.
 It all goes back to preparedness, where a few evenings spent poring over a basic business book, or just reading the financial pages of your newspaper for a few weeks can give a racer insight to the world he hopes to tap into.
 And it’s not necessary—or even desirable—to be spouting as much business-related gobbledygook as you can think of; you just want to sound well-versed and aware of the way business works.